CENTERED STAGE

 Picture

-She currently resides in northern New Jersey with her husband, two homeschooled children, and their dog, Bernardo da Vinci, pup extraordinaire.
+She currently resides in northern New Jersey with her two homeschooled children and their beloved dog, Bernardo da Vinci, pup extraordinaire.

 Contact